DAPSI-IDISS/semantic-crosswalk-editor/README.md

 Our client-side is predominantly TypeScript while our server (LSP) makes heavy use of Java.

 ### Versioning
 Version control is the only reasonable way to keep track of changes in code, manuscripts, presentations, and data analysis projects.
 We use Git-- currently by a large margin the most popular(>90% of new projects choose Git) collaborative software development versioning tool.
 Visual Studio Code as a development basis for editiing tools convientiently provides a Git inferface out-of-the-box.
-The missing functionality (such as validation) are provided by our extension.
+The missing functionality (such as validation) are provided by our extension. see [Versioning](./docs/Versioning.md)

 ## High-level Concept